-UALR junior Kari Payton enjoyed “working with her hands” in her dad’s construction business growing up in the tiny northeast Louisiana town of Bastrop, La.
+UALR junior Kari Payton enjoyed “working with her hands” in her dad’s construction business growing up in the tiny northeast Louisiana town of Bastrop.

-Since Payton also enjoyed math, the 20-year-old figured that engineering, which is an applied science, would be a great fit for a major.
-And even though there aren’t as many female role models in the engineering profession, she found the perfect one at UALR.
+Since Payton also enjoyed math, the 20-year-old figured that a major in engineering, which is an applied science, would be a great fit.
+And even though there are not many female role models in the engineering profession, she found a perfect one at UALR.

 Payton added, “It was a good experience.
 To see her being a woman and engineering professor, it kind of gave me some hope in looking at my career.
 Maybe I might want to be a professor some day.”

 But her peers are also a great source of inspiration, said Payton.

 “South Hall is mostly for math, science, engineering, and technology majors, so it is kind of a community atmosphere,” she said.
 “We work a lot with each other, and getting to know them outside of the classroom has been really helpful.”

 Payton, a Donaghey Scholar, said the scholarship program was exactly what she wanted to get out of college–“rigorous academics, teachers who are focused and care about you, and also a community of students who are dedicated and driven.”